Configure Interfaces

 Default: None

-PoE Configure PoE parameters on PoE interfaces.
+PoE (Tab) Configure PoE parameters on PoE interfaces.
 When configuring PoE, you can enable the PoE interface for the port to provide power to a connected device.
-When a new device connects on a higher-priority port, a lower-priority port if powered off automatically if the overall power budget of the NIC is exceeded.
+When a new device connects on a higher-priority port, a lower-priority port is powered off automatically if the overall power budget of the NIC is exceeded.

-• Power Mode
+- Power Mode

 Select the power mode:

-• Disabled
+- Disabled

-• Enabled
+- Enabled

 Multihoming (Tab) Configure EVPN multihoming mode.

-• Active Mode
+- Active Mode

 Select the active mode:

-• All Active
+- All Active

-• Single Active
+- Single Active

-• ESI (Required)
+- ESI (Required)

-8. Select the Subinterfaces tab.
+Enter a hexadecimal list for the Ethernet Segment Indicator (ESI). - Select the Subinterfaces tab.
 The window displays the subinterfaces that are already configured.

-9. Click the + icon to configure a new subinterface.
+Add icon to configure a new subinterface.
 The Add Subinterface popup window displays.
 You can configure up to 4095 subinterfaces on an interface.

 Range: 0 through 4094